xbeat/Machine-Learning/README.md

 Asynchronous programming in Python allows developers to write concurrent code that can handle multiple tasks efficiently.
 This paradigm is particularly useful for I/O-bound operations, where the program spends significant time waiting for external resources.
 By utilizing async/await patterns, we can create responsive applications that perform multiple operations simultaneously without blocking the main execution thread.

+## Simple Monte Carlo Integration and Importance Sampling In Bayesian inference

+Understanding Monte Carlo Integration Basics

+Monte Carlo integration approximates definite integrals using random sampling, particularly useful for high-dimensional problems in Bayesian inference.
+The method leverages the law of large numbers to estimate integrals by averaging random samples from a probability distribution.

 ## Lipschitz Constant in Neural Networks

 Introduction to Lipschitz Constant